 - Options to enable interactivity and notification of your posts.
 This section hosts two check boxes: Allow Comments on this postand Allow trackbacks and pingbacks on this post.
 If Allowing Comments is unchecked, no one can post comments to this particular post.
 If Allowing Pings is unchecked, no one can post pingbacks or trackbacks to this particular post.

-- Password Protect This Post
+- Password Protect This Post in Classic editor

 - Post Author